Do you write Requirements or Specifications? Or do you combine them into ReqSpecs? Each has a place but combining them just causes confusion.

 Pragmatic Marketing, Inc. has continuously delivered thought leadership in technology product management and marketing since it was founded in 1993.
 Today, we provide training and present at industry events around the world, conduct the industry’s largest annual survey and produce respected publications that are read by more than 100,000 product management and marketing professionals.
 Our thought-leadership portfolio includes the Pragmatic Marketing Framework, eBooks, blogs, webinars, podcasts, newsletters, The Pragmatic Marketer magazine and the bestseller “Tuned In.”

 To learn more about our courses and join the growing international community of more than 85,000 product management and marketing professionals trained by Pragmatic Marketing, please click here.

 John Milburn is a Pragmatic Marketing instructor who has “walked the walk” in technology product management.
 Throughout his 20-plus-year career, he has managed or delivered more than 40 hardware and software products and implemented the Pragmatic Marketing Framework at many companies.
-His perspective and experiences from his professional background add insight and real-world examples to his teaching.
+A CSPO, his perspective and experiences from companies such as Lane 15 Software, Dell, IBM, Texas Instruments, Exxon, and Vtel add insight and real-world examples to his teaching.
 This perspective allows John to connect with product managers and executives from companies of all sizes in a broad range of markets.
 Contact him at firstname.lastname@example.org.